department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/tutorial-assistance.md

 concurrence: incomplete
 ---

-If you are using VA educational assistance, and you’re struggling with the course work, you may qualify for a financial supplement to pay for a tutor.
+If you're using VA educational assistance, and you’re struggling with the course work, you may be able to get money to pay for a tutor.
+Find out how.

 <div class="call-out" markdown="1">